LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

 After the consumer submits their Apple Pay details in the form, the Apple Pay response is delivered to LiveEngage using [Conversational Metadata](messaging-agent-sdk-conversation-metadata-guide.html).

-Conversational Metadata provides a way for developers to pass metadata or context information to a bot using the Messaging Agent SDK.
+Conversational Metadata provides a way for developers to pass metadata or context information to a bot built with the [Messaging Agent SDK](messaging-agent-sdk-overview.html).

+Please see [the guide](messaging-agent-sdk-conversation-metadata-guide.html#receiving) for how to listen for Conversational Metadata with the correct Apple Pay response structure.

+_Note:_ Only a bot can listen for Conversational Metadata at this time.

 #### Response Metadata

 Apple Pay response metadata is context information about the consumer payment status and details.
-This information should be used to allow the bot to validate the payment against your payment backend, as well as to enable the bot to continue with next steps per the payment details (fetch order confirmation and share with the consumer, remove item for backend inventory systems, etc).
+You will recieve the payment response and with your `requestIdentifier` value that was sent with the initial request.
+Then this `requestIdentifier` should be used to allow the bot to validate the payment against your payment backend.

 ##### Successful payment response example: